denisov-vlad/simple-snowplow/docs/database.md

 Finally:
-* if you have 1 shard, use `snowplow.buffer` to insert / select data.
+* if you have 1 shard, use `snowplow.buffer` to insert/select data.
 * in other ways use `snowplow.clickstream`.
 * **do not use `snowplow.local` to insert data through `simple-snowplow`**